kevintlau/pokemon-biodex/README.md

 Work is never finished!
 Stay tined for the following updates!

-* Support for different Pokémon formes and variations
+* Support for different Pokémon formes and variations, such as Mimikyu and Mega Evolutions
 * Information about evolution families and related Pokémon
 * Better organization for PokéDex entries
 * Text search for Pokémon names and Pokédex entry text